 2. Search Committee Training Certificates collected from each committee member (valid for 1 year) and placed in Search File.

-3. Job posting, qualifications and number of preferred applicants (typically 2-3, could vary depending on language in the bargaining unit agreement) reviewed with the Hiring Manager.
+3. Review with the Hiring Manager, the details of the job posting to include the minimum and preferred qualifications, and the number of final applicants to be forwarded (if not specified by the bargaining agreement) as well as if the applicants are to be ranked.

 4. Metrics for evaluating applicants established by Search Committee (sample templates are available on the Equal Opportunity and Policy Development website and in Blackboard and are the preferred documents for evaluating applicants).